sakuli/sakuli.github.io/content/docs/01_getting_started.md

 touch my-testcase/testcase.js
 {{< /highlight >}}

-and add this information to the `testsuite.suite` file:
+And add this information to the `testsuite.suite` file:

 {{< highlight bash >}}
 echo "my-testcase/testcase.js https://sakuli.io" >> testsuite.suite
 {{< /highlight >}}

-after this setup you can add the actual testcode to `my-testcase/testcase.js`:
+After this setup you can add the actual testcode to `my-testcase/testcase.js`:

 {{< highlight typescript "linenos=table,hl_lines=1 2 6 8 11" >}}